A chemical bond between different chains of atoms in a polymer or other complex molecule.

 - In 1839, Charles Goodyear produced the first significant development when he created a process for making cross-linked, or vulcanized, rubber.

-1.1 [with object] Connect (something) by a series of transverse links.
+1.1 [with object] Connect (something) by a series of transverse links: cross-link the guidance system with the actual games programme

 - The most prominent feature of this suitably archaic-looking site is a huge interactive timeline that lists and cross-links people, events and places.